 How the law handles wrongful death claims and lawsuits varies by state, but they may include several components, depending on the extent of the decedent’s injuries, the damages the survivor suffered, and other financial assets involved.

-If the decedent and/or their dependents have considerable fiscal means, they may also pursue compensation for the loss of accumulations to an estate.
-This refers to an assumed increase in the value of the decedent’s estate had they survived, and the loss of investment accumulations for the annual investment totals the decedent would have expected to make.
+This loss refers to an assumed increase in the decedent’s estate had they survived and the loss of investment accumulations for the annual investment totals the decedent would have expected to make.

 Compensatory Damages